-Our cash equivalents mainly consist of time deposits placed with banks with an original maturity of three months or less.
+Our cash equivalents mainly consist of time deposits and money market funds with original maturities of three months or less.

 Restricted time deposits

 Restricted time deposits are valued based on the prevailing interest rates in the market using the discounted cash flow method.